 Statement from our Chair of Trustees, Kathryn Downs We are relieved that the Charity Commission Inquiry which began nearly two years ago is finally over.
 The report states, as we anticipated, that there is no finding of misconduct at Mermaids.
 The Commission has also confirmed, as we have repeatedly asserted, that we have not provided medical advice or acted improperly in our work with children, young people and their families.
 We want to thank all our staff, volunteers and generous supporters who have ensured we have continued to provide high quality support and advocacy to trans young people, maintaining our…

 NHS England has today (7 August 2024) published several updates relevant to gender services for young people, including its Cass Review Implementation Plan and the new referral pathway specification.
 These updates largely outline what we already know about NHS England’s approach.
 However, we’ll be reviewing them in detail and, alongside sector partners, will provide further information, analysis and resources in due course.
-If you’re worried about anything you read and need to talk to someone, please contact our support line.
+If you’re worried about anything you read and need to talk to someone, please contact our helpline.
 We’re here for you Monday to Friday, 9am – 9pm.

 We are incredibly disappointed by yesterday’s High Court judgement to uphold the decision to restrict the prescription of puberty blockers for trans young people.
 The ban, which was brought into place under the previous Conservative Health Secretary, will expire on 2 September 2024 and there must be a consultation process if the Government wishes to make it permanent.
 We strongly believe that the Health Secretary must now listen to trans young people.
 This includes recognising the harm that outright bans have, and continue to cause, and making sure harm reduction measures are in place to support the children and young…